 Of these 206 individuals, 42 (20%) were female.
 What stands out from this list is that holidays related to the Virgin Mary account for an impressive 51 days of public holidays in 2021 in 38 countries.
 There is also strong female representation with Hindu festivals, with goddesses Durga and Lakshmi being the focus of important holidays.

 If we put religious holidays to one side, we can look at how our societies have decided to recognize those individuals who are deemed to have made such a large contribution that we should all take a day off to reflect on their lives – or at least stay in bed a bit longer and maybe go into town later if it’s nice out.

-With the religious figures removed, our female list is whittled down to just eight; Queen Victoria and Queen Elizabeth II of Great Britain, the Queen Mother of Cambodia, Mother Teresa*, Benazir Bhutto, Frances Xavier Cabrini, Rose Francine Rogombé and Sirikit, the Queen Mother of Thailand.
+With the religious figures removed, our female list is whittled down to just nine; Queen Victoria and Queen Elizabeth II of Great Britain, the Queen Mother of Cambodia, Mother Teresa*, Benazir Bhutto, Frances Xavier Cabrini, Josina Muthemba Machel, Rose Francine Rogombé and Sirikit, the Queen Mother of Thailand.
 There are 90 men left on our list, so only 9% of the public holidays that honor individuals, honor women.

 It should be mentioned that the number-crunching to get to these figures does miss out some interesting holidays, such as Jamaican National Heroes’ Day which recognizes ‘Queen Nanny’, a prominent 18th-century leader of the Jamaican Maroons amongst the seven national heroes.
 The Philippines also has a National Heroes’ Day with two (Melchora Aquino and Gabriela Silang) of the nine heroes being heroines.